NgoMinhhh/NavisPlugin/README.md

 - **Python CLI Application:**
   - Implements sophisticated LoD verification algorithms.
   - Command-line interface for advanced users and automation scripts.

+## Prerequisites

+To build, develop, or extend this project, ensure the following prerequisites are satisfied:

+### General Requirements
+**Navisworks Manage:** Version 2024 or compatible

+### Development Requirements
+1. **Visual Studio:** Required for building the Navisworks plugin (with VB support)
+    -   .Net Framework 4.8 or compatible
+    -   Navisworks SDK v22.0
+2. **Python Packages:**
+    -   pandas v2.2.3
+#### Optional: for building the Python app
+    - pyinstaller 6.10.0

 ## Installation